 Update!
 Since this post was originally published, I’ve gone on to have a second natural labor and delivery.
 You can read all about “Dumplin’s” birth story here.

 When I found out I was pregnant with my first baby, I did a ton of research about what to expect during labor and delivery.
-I ended up settling on the fact that an intervention-free birth was what I wanted, but I wasn’t sure I was tough enough to handle it.
+I ended up settling on the fact that an intervention-free, natural birth was what I wanted, but I wasn’t sure I was tough enough to handle it.
 There are a few key things that went through my mind to help me manage my pain during natural childbirth.

 Exclusive offer – If you’d like a sample Natural Birth Plan (identical to the one I am using) or a Hospital Packing Checklist PDF, be sure to subscribe!
 You’ll get access to my free password-protected Subscriber Library where you can download these PLUS more content that is added every month!